 A simple sprinkle of salt accents Hokkaido uni (sea urchin), served without the usual nori wrapped around the rice gunkan-style (where nori is wrapped around the vinegared rice to make it look like a battleship) so that the briny sweetness of the sea urchin can shine.
 Soy-marinated ikura (salmon roe) explodes in your mouth.
 Anago (sea eel) is simmered until tender and then seared just before serving and glazed with a sweet soy sauce tsume.
 The sushi course ends with tuna rolls mixed with takuan (pickled radish) or leeks and a sweet tamagoyaki omelet.
 The culinary coda comes in the form of a simple miso soup of leeks, mitsuba (herb-like celery leaves) and a matcha custard made by Shimazaki’s mother.

 Shimazaki’s Instagram is filled with pictures of his visits to Toyosu Market, where he goes daily, as well as his hobbies such as fishing, motorcycling, skiing and spending time with his family.
-He also shares photos of his young son peeking into the refrigerator at the aforementioned Hitcho tuna vendor.
+He also shares photos of his son peeking into the refrigerator at the aforementioned Hitcho tuna vendor.
 Perhaps, one day, he will be the next generation of sushi chefs to take on the mantle.

 Shimazaki’s skills when preparing the rice and expertly slicing the seafood create trust and a bond between chef and diners who automatically feel welcome from the moment they arrive.
 Sushi Yuu is ultimately a simple counter where people can feel at home while enjoying traditional Edomae sushi in the heart of the city that invented it.